codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 We're gonna create a simple message with white text and red background:
 - In the HTML document, add an `h1` with this sentence: `Simple is beautiful .`
-- In the CSS file... please copy the CSS snippet below into your CSS file. :D
+- In the CSS file... please copy the CSS code snippet below into your CSS file. :D

 `HTML code:`
 <script src="https://gist.github.com/codenart/25caa2f56814e72e174bf76f263ba8b0.js">